TurboVega/image2agon/README.md

 This implies that detail may be lost, if the original image had non-zero values in the least significant 6 bits of any color component of any pixel.

+When 8-bit output is used, if the input file does not have an alpha channel, then each pixel will have its upper 2 bits cleared (to zero), because transparency is irrelevant.
+If the input file does have an alpha channel, then the upper 2 bits of the alpha values are copied to the upper 2 bits of the output pixels.

-The overall processing is as follows:
+The overall processing is as follows, but palette-related items do not apply when the output is 8 bits per pixel:<br>
 * Obtain a list of all files to process.
 * Read all files.
 * Determine how many unique 6-bit colors are used in ALL files together.
 * Organize a new color palette (index 0 means transparent; indexes 1..63 mean color).
 * Output palette information as binary data.
 * Output palette information as source text.
-* Output image data as binary palette indexes, one index per pixel.
+* Output image data as binary palette indexes, one index per pixel, or as binary pixel data, one pixel per byte, with transparency (if applicable).
 * Output image data as binary RGB values, using widened colors.
 * Compute and output memory map as text.